-Our draft decision would set a new charge for a voluntary upgrade of services to existing properties.
+We have set a new charge for a voluntary upgrade of services to existing properties.
 This is aimed at reducing the costs of meeting fire standards for existing properties.
 It would:

 - provide a way to fund infrastructure upgrades in built-in areas, to increase water pressure and flow for firefighting, and - ▼ share upgrade costs between existing properties (on a voluntary basis) and new developments.